Habersham County DUI Attorney - Habersham County DUI Lawyer

 MOST PEOPLE ARE UNAWARE THAT THEY HAVE TWO CASES AGAINST THEM WHEN THEY ARE ARRESTED FOR DUI: A CRIMINAL CASE AND A CIVIL CASE ABOUT THEIR LICENSE AND PRIVILEGE DRIVE AN AUTOMOBILE:

 The officer that arrests you for DUI has two cases against you: a criminal court case and an Administrative License Suspension (ALS) case.
 The court case begins on the court date noted on the DUI citation.
-The ALS case begins as soon as the citation is filed and there are only TEN (10) days to file a request for a hearing or your driver's license will automatically be suspended.
+The ALS case begins as soon as the citation is filed and there are only THIRTY (30) days to file a request for a hearing or an ignition interlock device or your driver's license will automatically be suspended.
 Richard Lawson and his team will immediately file the request for a hearing to KEEP YOUR LICENSE FROM BEING SUSPENDED.
 The State of Georgia requires a $150 fee to set the ALS hearing.
 Let our experienced Habersham County DUI Attorneys protect your ability to drive in Georgia.

 The Habersham County DUI Lawyers in our office possess practical knowledge regarding ALS hearings and can appear as your representative at the hearing, which means that you do not have to appear.
 We do not want you to miss work, school, or your other responsibilities.
 Our job is to help make sure your case goes as smoothly as possible.

 The officer that arrested you will attend this hearing, and he/she must testify just like they would in a trial regarding the circumstances surrounding your arrest.
 Every single arrest is different, and therefore, every ALS hearing is different.
 A seasoned attorney will explore potential defenses to keep your license from suspension.
 The Habersham County DUI Attorneys in our office are experts in handling ALS hearings.